google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 the number of logical pixels in each dimension.
 For example, a resolution of 1920 by 1080 works out to 1080 stacked horizontal lines, each of which is one logical pixel high and 1920 logical pixels wide.
-This resolution is frequently abbreviate 1080p because technically the width can vary.
+This resolution is frequently abbreviated 1080p because technically the width can vary.
 The numbers I've given produce an
 [aspect ratio](https://en.wikipedia.org/wiki/Aspect_ratio_(image))
 of 16:9, which is the ratio of movie screens and modern television sets.
 By the